RTA and JeT bus lines could be very different but much improved by this time next year.

-- A second phase this fall asking the community to weigh in on more specific transit network scenarios
+- A second phase early in 2020, asking the community to weigh in on more specific transit network scenarios

-- A third phase in 2020 where a final proposal is released and the RTA and Jefferson Transit determine whether to adopt it.
+- A third phase in mid-2020 where a final proposal is released and the RTA and Jefferson Transit determine whether to adopt it.

 The July meetings are the final part of the first phase.
 During these meetings, New Links planners will explain the process, engage riders in discussion about their most important destinations, and ask riders for their input on tradeoffs like walking two blocks further or making an extra transfer in order to reduce overall travel time and increase the number of frequent buses.

 If you don’t have much time, don’t worry!
 You only will need to spend about 15-20 minutes to get a good understanding of the process and relay what you think to the New Links staff.